 5 Place the apple filling in the pie dish.

-6 Roll out second disk of dough, as before.
+6 Roll out top crust, top the pie, crimp edges: Roll out second disk of dough, as before.
 Gently place on top of the apples in the pie.
 Pinch top and bottom of dough rounds firmly together.
 Trim excess dough with kitchen shears, leaving a 3/4 inch overhang.
 Fold dough under itself so that the edge of the fold is flush with the edge of the pan.
 Flute edges using thumb and forefinger or press with a fork.

-7 In a small bowl whisk together the egg yolk and cream until well blended.
+7 Brush pie with egg wash: In a small bowl whisk together the egg yolk and cream until well blended.
 Use a pastry brush to brush over the top of the pie.
 Use a sharp knife to cut slits in the top crust to allow steam to escape as the pie bakes.

 When done the crust should be golden brown and the apples soft and cooked through.
 Remove the pie and let cool on a rack for at least one hour.
 Serve pie warm or at room temperature.